imrafaelmerino/vertx-effect/docs/README.md

 **A module is a regular verticle that deploys other verticles and exposes lambdas to communicate with them**.
 A lambda is just a function that takes an input and produces an output.
 In the above example, _MyModule_ deploys five verticles.
 It's worth mentioning how the verticle _ValidateAndMap_ is defined using composition and the expressions _JsObjVal_ and _JsArrayVal_.
-It shows the essence of the goal of vertx-effect.
+It shows the essence and the goal of vertx-effect.
 Later on, we'll see more expressions like **Cons**, **Cond**, **Case**, **IfElse**, **All**, **Any**, **Pair**, **Triple**, etc.

 _ValidateAndMap_ sends a message to _validate_.
 If the message matches the given spec, _ValidateAndMap_ computes the output